 So wine professionals can focus and build their knowledge on wine, with effect from 31st January 2020 WSET (Wine and Spirit Educational Trust) will be removing the spirits element from the WSET Level 2 Award in Wines and Spirits course and it will become the WSET Level 2 Award in Wines.
 Students interested in gaining knowledge on spirits, please see either our WSET Level 1 Award in Spirits or WSET Level 2 Award in Wines and Spirits will be permanently withdrawn on the 31st January 2020 and resits only available until the 31st July 2020.

 About the course

-Learn about the environmental influences and grape-growing options in the vineyard and how these impact the style and quality of wine.
+Learn about the environmental influences and grape-growing options in the vineyard and how these impact the style and quality of wine in this fun and relaxed 3-day course.
 Understand the key stages and how winemaking and bottle ageing options and techniques also influence the style and quality of wine.
 Learn about the principal grape varieties, their characteristics and what their viticultural and vinification surroundings and/or winemaker choices can have.
-This fun and relaxed 3 day course This Ofqual Regulated course also covers labelling terms, sparkling and fortified wines production methods, storage and service, food and wine pairing.
+This Ofqual Regulated course also covers labelling terms, sparkling and fortified wines production methods, storage and service, food and wine pairing.

 Successful candidates will be able to describe and compare the styles of wines produced from internationally and regionally important grape varieties, interpret wine labels from the main wine producing regions of the world and give basic guidance on appropriate selection and service, as well as understand the principles of wine tasting and evaluation.